 For context in understanding monthly deployment trends, Figure 3-10 shows the deployment in percent capacity during May 2021 for four Grantees.
-As discussed in Section 2.1, ESS operational strategies and targeted revenue streams impact overall dispatch behavior.
+ESS operational strategies and targeted revenue streams impact overall dispatch behavior.
 Grantees 6 and 7 have clearly identifiable RNS targeting, while Grantee 2 dispatches in the same fashion almost every day, and Grantee 1 dispatches more frequently during the month to pursue other revenue streams.
 Still, the independently predicted RNS hour dispatches across these four Grantees seem to align in the later part of May.